DannyBen/Ruby-Docopt-Wrapper/README.md

 Add an executable:
 ------------------

-Optionally, add a link to one of the folders ins the path, like:
+Optionally, add a link to one of the folders in the path, like:

 	$ sudo ln -sf/path/to/program.rb /usr/local/bin/program